CUWiCS/cuwics.github.io/_posts/2016/2016-04-10-TwoSigmaSiteVisit.markdown

 of technology, mathematics, and data to help people is something that excites you, let’s connect."_

+Interested in learning more and hearing about their current opportunities?
+Reach out at campus-careers@twosigma.com.

 ![Wowwww look at that food...]({{ site.url }}/assets/blog2016/TwoSigma2.jpg)

 [mailinglist]: http://columbia.us9.list-manage.com/subscribe?u=4c6a1c710f8ab9cce10272368&id=593b5faa43